jnvance/DMRG.x/README.md

  - [Usage](docs/usage.md)

+**Full documentation** generated with doxygen may be found at [dmrgx.readthedocs.io](http://dmrgx.readthedocs.io).

-To generate more detailed **Doxygen documentation**, go to the root directory and execute
+To generate this yourself, go to the root directory and execute

     doxygen